Mississippi Court Records

 The Difference Between a Divorce and an Annulment in Mississippi

-The legal termination of a marital union can occur by divorce or annulment.
-However, divorce actions are more common in Mississippi than annulments because specific legal reasons must be stated and evidenced before any Chancery Court can issue an annulment decree.
-Meanwhile, as Mississippi accepts no-fault divorce grounds, a divorce can be granted by the court without the need for a reason or proof of it, other than that two people can no longer remain in their marriage.
+The legal termination of a marital union may occur by divorce or annulment.
+However, divorce actions are more common in Mississippi than annulments because specific legal reasons may be stated and evidenced before any Chancery Court can issue an annulment decree.
+Meanwhile, Mississippi accepts no-fault divorce grounds, i.e., the court can grant a divorce without the need for a reason or proof other than that two people can no longer remain in their marriage.

 What is a Mississippi Divorce Decree?